-- Dormitories of living expenses
+- Dormitories or living expenses

 - Registration fees, psychometric & other entrance exams, social services, health insurance, campus security etc.

-By participating in this program, Olim have the chance to engage in communal service and to integrate into Israeli society
+Shahak (community volunteer service) is a program for student Olim who are receiving tuition benefits from the Student Authority.
+By participating in this program, Olim students have the chance to engage in communal service and to integrate into Israeli society.

 Bear in mind that the timeline of the volunteer service goes according to the standard school year.

 For more information, click here.

 - Students who receive any other Government grant will not be able to receive the Student Authority grant during the same academic year (such as the army grant).
 However, you may be able to receive other scholarships that are not governmental.

 - Students must study consecutively, and are entitled to a one year break during their studies, two years on completion of Mechinat Olim or Taka.

 For NEW students, the deadlines to file and present documents are as follows:

 - First Semester: November 10